citysites/yii2-daemon/README.md

 Daemons system for Yii2
 =======================
-Extension provides functionality for simple daemons creation and control
+Extension provides functionality for simple daemons creation and control.
+There is also a daemons supervisor.

 Installation
 ------------